 What is Time for Geography?

 Time for Geography is an education and outreach project, make inspiring geography learning videos, freely available to all.
-We are an independent team of teachers, academics, developers and film-makers with a passion for geography.
+We are a collaborative team of teachers, academics, developers and film-makers with a passion for geography.
 Find out about our vision and mission here.

 Do Time for Geography videos apply to a particular exam board?